+Class C Weeds

-Class C Weeds: These are noxious weeds typically widespread in WA State or are of special interest to the state's agricultural industry.
+Noxious weeds that are typically widespread in Washington State, or are of special interest to the state's agricultural industry.
 The Class C status allows counties to require control if locally desired.
 Other counties may choose to provide education or technical consultation.